willky/NYC-Shooting-Analysis/README.md

 The final product from this analysis is a Tableau dashboard which is currently hosted on Tableau Public.
 Follow the link in the about section of this repository to access the dashboard.

-This repository contains the NYPD data used to create for the analysis.
-It also contains the
+This repository contains only contains the NYPD data used to create for the analysis.
+The data was extracted directly from the NYC Open Data Portal and transformed using R. The R script used for the data extraction and transformation - called `Data Prep.R` has been uploaded to this repository.